adebasi/docker101/1-commands/README.md

 7401b15512dd        nginx               "nginx -g 'daemon of…"   3 seconds ago       Up 1 second         80/tcp              funny_hopper
 ```

+### Portforward

 You can see that the nginx is running and it is listening on Port 80, but `curl localhost:80` won't work.
 You have to forward the containers port in order to access it locally.

 `$ docker run -d -p 8080:80 nginx`

 Now you can `curl localhost:8080` to see the nginx welcome site.

+### Mount

+But you don't want to show a default page to the world.
+Let's configure the nginx to serve our `index.html`.

+`$ docker run -d -v $(pwd):/usr/share/nginx/html -p 8080:80 nginx`

+`-v` lets you mount a directory from you local machine into the container.
+Nginx loads static content by default from `/usr/share/nginx/html`, therefore we use that path as destination for our website.

+### Clean up

+The running containers can be stopped and removed if wanted:

+`$ docker stop <CONTAINER ID>`

+`$ docker rm <CONTAINER ID>`